Where is your equipment made?

 Which manual apple mill / crusher should I have?

-The cheapest option is our apple scratter.
+For presses upto 30L the cheapest manual option is our apple scratter or grater.
 This is really like a rotating grater.
 Simply place whole apples of any size in the hopper, place a food-safe plastic tub in front of the shoot and turn the handle.
 We have two types of this apple scratter.
 The stainless steel version is more suitable for use just with apples as it is more resistant to fruit acidity.

 Our Czech manual mill or crusher is made of a higher grade of steel and is sturdier.
-Like the apple crusher, this is put on top of a press, bucket or tub.
+Like the Vigo apple crushers, this can be put on top of a press, bucket or tub.
 You then put the apples in the hopper and turn the handle.
-Unlike most apple crushers available elsewhere, it can cope with whole apples.
+Unlike most apple crushers available, it can cope with whole apples.
 A fast, tough machine.

 We would recommend electric apple mills for anyone who would like to use one of our larger presses.
-One of our mills is for use with your drill motor, whilst our largest mill simply runs from an electrical socket.
-This machine is simple to operate and suitable for commercial use.
+These machines are simple to operate and suitable for commercial use.

 How do I prepare grapes for pressing?